The Land Before Time Retold

 "Well, I expect your all tired from your journey," Elaine said kindly, "but first, Richard and I would like to present you with your gifts."

 "That's what I said."
 Richard laughed.
-"But your mother insisted on it."
+"But your mother insisted on it.
+She wanted to keep the tradition."

-Elaine gave her husband as small playful glare before gesturing toward the front door of the house.
+Elaine gave her husband a small playful glare before gesturing toward the front door of the house.
 "Please, this way."

 Aylene was given a small golden colored box with a green ribbon tied around it.
 She carefully undid the ribbon and opened the box.
 Inside was a dark green stone on a metal neck chain that looked rather worn, but was still intact.

-She picked it up and held it in her hand for a while.
-It was such a simple thing, but Aylene loved it.
+Aylene gave a huge smile.
+She picked up the necklace and held it in her hand for a while.
+It was such a simple thing, but she loved it.

-"Thanks, Grandma and Grandpa," she smiled, slipping the necklace around her neck.
+"Thanks, Grandma and Grandpa!" she said, slipping the necklace around her neck.

 "Glad you like it, Aylene."
 Richard answered, nodding.